Dan Evans (tennis): 2013: Nottingham quarterfinal

-2014
+2014: Knee injury

 Evans began the year at the 2014 Qatar Open where he came through Qualifying before losing to Ernests Gulbis in the first round.
 In Melbourne, Evans entered the qualifying competition of the 2014 Australian Open as the 26th seed, however, lost in the second round of qualifying to Hungarian Márton Fucsovics.

 In February he entered the qualifying stages of the PBZ Zagreb Indoors as the third seed, losing in the final round of qualification to Björn Phau, however he received entry to the main draw as a lucky loser after the withdrawal of 7th seed Radek Štěpánek.
 Evans beat Jan Hájek and Michael Berrer in the first two rounds to make his first-ever quarterfinal at ATP World Tour level.
 He then stunned third seed Philipp Kohlschreiber in three sets, overcoming a ranking deficit of 120 places.
 In the semifinal, he lost to Tommy Haas in three tight sets.
 Despite this loss, he rose to a new career-high ranking of 123.

 After losing in the first round of Wimbledon, his coach, Julien Hoferlin departed for his home country of Belgium, and told journalists "He [Evans] has the potential to make himself a top-60 player, but he makes no sacrifices for his sport.
 He doesn't understand that tennis has to be his priority.
 For him, it's just a brief interlude in his life."

 Evans had a bad knee injury at Wimbledon and missed the last three months of the year.